Content Map Terms

 Antibody tests

 Antibody tests are the most commonly used tests to help identify Lyme disease.
-Antibody testing may also be done on fluid from the spine or from a joint.

 It may take up to 2 months after becoming infected before antibodies can be detected in a blood test.
 Once formed, antibodies usually stay in your system for many years, even after successful treatment of the disease.
 Finding antibodies to the Lyme disease bacteria does not tell whether you were infected recently or sometime in the past.